tsackton/taelgar/Gazetteer/The West Coast Region/Chardonian Empire/Northern Frontier/Voltara.md

 The Purple Pig

 A modest accommodation outside the city walls, run by Dravia.
 Modest accomodations, 1 gp per day.
+Destroyed by Grumella.

 The Sage and Spear